 The British royal family does speak French and German.
 Queen Elizabeth II, Prince Charles, and Prince William are fluent in both French and German.
 There are about 150,000 French immigrants in the UK, making the French language one of the top 10 immigrant languages of the UK.

-Unlike French, only a few countries in the world speak German.
+Unlike French, a few countries in the world speak German.
 Due to the limited availability of German-speaking professionals, German is the best choice for career growth and for students planning to pursue higher education in Germany.
-Germany is the No.1 economy in Europe, from the business standpoint, German language has better scope.

 You would encounter many difficulties in both French and German, but in different ways.
 It all depends on the efforts you put in to learn the language.
 Both are equally difficult.

 For general development – German

 Read also German Tongue Twisters.